How to become a Python developer

 If you already hold a bachelor's or master’s degree in another field and want to pursue a career as a Python software developer, consider a coding boot camp.

-Let's take a closer look at what the C.S. degree and the coding boot camp entails.
+Let's take a closer look at what the computer science degree and the coding boot camp entail.

 The computer science degree

-The C.S. degree offers a well-rounded education for aspiring Python software developers, but you can also opt for a bachelor’s degree in software engineering or information science.
+The computer science degree offers a well-rounded education for aspiring Python software developers, but you can also opt for a bachelor’s degree in software engineering or information science.
 In these majors, you’ll gain a foundation in mathematics and computer science that’ll help you develop a broader understanding of software architecture, programming and software testing.

 According to CollegeData, in the US the average yearly tuition and fees to earn a degree is around $9,970 for in-state residents at public colleges, $34,740 for private colleges, and $25,620 for out-of-state residents at public universities.

 On the positive side, a degree in coding is visible proof that you worked hard to learn how to code.
-Some companies make it mandatory that you hold a degree to be considered for a Python software developer position, but others are OK with just certifications and experience.
+Some companies make it mandatory that you hold a degree to be considered for a Python software developer position, but increasingly companies are placing greater importance on certifications and experience.

 The coding boot camp

 Oftentimes, hiring managers don’t look for a related degree.
 Instead, they ask for a portfolio featuring your Python programming skills and coding tests.
 According to Indeed, 89% of employers believe coding boot camp graduates are just as prepared or even more prepared than degree holders.

 A coding boot camp is a technical training program that teaches students with little coding proficiency the skills they need to get a foot in the door.
 Students are taught the essentials of coding and how to apply these skills to solve real-world problems.